 Have you ever wondered why there are so many mascots?
 First we have to analyze why large companies and organizations often use mascots.
 The main focus of mascots is to market a certain thing, place or product.
 But the real intention of the mascots is something bigger, to give an identity and personality to the company.
 People feel more comfortable talking, associating and buying from other people, companies with fancy names need something to represent and show personality to them, so they use mascots.

 We already know that Japan is influenced by the kawaii culture, but if we stop to think about it, the large number of pets is large due to the shyness of the Japanese, their difficulty in socializing and several other cultural factors.

-To understand this better we need to analyze Japanese mascots.
-The most common term to refer to Japanese mascots is yuru-kyara (or yuru-chara).
-Several things are created about these mascots, music, games, presentations, TV shows, etc.
+To understand this better we need to analyze the Japanese mascots.
+The most common term for Japanese mascots is yuru-kyara (or yuru-chara).
+Various things are created about these mascots, music, games, presentations, TV shows, etc.

-The most popular and cute Japanese mascots
+The most popular and cute japanese mascots